Nurse Sandie Peggie wins harassment claim against NHS Fife

 A tribunal began in February after Ms Peggie lodged a claim against NHS Fife and transgender medic Dr Beth Upton.

-A nurse who objected to sharing a female changing room with a transgender doctor has won a claim for harassment in her employment tribunal case against NHS Fife, but other allegations of discrimination were dismissed.
+A nurse who objected to sharing a female changing room with a transgender doctor has won a claim for harassment in her employment tribunal case against a health board, but other allegations of discrimination were dismissed.

 Sandie Peggie was suspended by NHS Fife after complaining about having to share a changing room with Dr Beth Upton at Victoria Hospital in Kirkcaldy on Christmas Eve 2023.